Kuruoglu/ChromeExtentionUsedCar/README.md

 1. Enable the Google Sheets API in [Google Cloud Console](https://console.cloud.google.com/apis/library/sheets.googleapis.com).
 2. Create an API key (restrict it to the Sheets API if possible).
-3. Note your Spreadsheet ID (from the sheet URL) and the range containing your data, e.g. `Sheet1!A1:C500`.
+3. Note your Spreadsheet ID (from the sheet URL) and the range containing your data, e.g. `Sheet1!A1:G500`.
 4. In Options fill **Spreadsheet ID**, **Range**, and **API Key**.
 Leave CSV URL blank.

 ## Configuring Columns & Status Values

-Your sheet must contain the VIN, Stock, and Status columns (case-insensitive).
+At minimum your sheet must contain the Stock column (default header `Stock`) and a status column (default header `Comment`).
+If you also track VINs you can provide that column name, but it is optional.
 Match the column headers in Options.
 Add all possible sold-status strings (comma-separated) such as:

 ```
-Sold,SOLD,Delivered,Продано
+sold
 ```

 Rows whose status matches any of these values will be treated as sold.